This amazing panna cotta recipe that’s been spiked with eggnog is super easy to make and the most perfect recipe for the holiday season!

 - Garnish with chocolate shavings and cinnamon.

-- To Store: Simply keep covered in the refrigerator for up to 5 days.
+- How To Store: Simply keep covered in the refrigerator for up to 5 days.

-- To Freeze: These do not freeze well as they will liquify once thawing out.
+- How to Freeze: These do not freeze well as they will liquify once thawing out.